getapid/apid/docs/cli/cloud/check.md

-# Remote
+# Check

-The remote command uses exactly the same configs as `check`, but executes requests from the APId cloud.
+The cloud check command uses exactly the same configs as `check`, but executes requests from the APId cloud.
 This allows you to test your API from around the world.
 Remote will run all the transactions defined in `apid.yaml` in the current directory or optionally take a path to the config via the `-c` or `--config` flag.
 To get familiar with the syntax of a config file, see [Reference](../reference/README.md)

 # Details

-Remote takes all the transactions that you have specified in the yaml.
+Check takes all the transactions that you have specified in the yaml.
 The steps in each transaction are executed sequentially.
 If a step fails, then the whole transaction is aborted and the rest of the steps are ignored.
 Each step is executed on a remote server, in a location specified via the command line flags.
 If a transaction fails, this will be reported in the console and the next transaction will be started.

 ## Flags